writethedocs/www/docs/conf/portland/2020/writing-day.rst

 Write the Docs Meetups
 ----------------------

 Organizing local Write the Docs meetup communities is a rewarding way to participate.
-During Writing Day, we'll have a table where we can share tips and best practices, espcially in this time where all of our meetups are virtual.
+During Writing Day, we'll have a table where we can share tips and best practices, especially in this time where all of our meetups are virtual.

 GitLab - Meet the Docs Team and Contribute to the Docs
 ------------------------------------------------------